 (5:2) “Shepherd the flock of God among you, exercising oversight not under compulsion, but voluntarily, according to the will of God; and not for sordid gain, but with eagerness.”
 The pronoun “you” is plural—not singular (“y’all” 0r “you guys”).
 This speaks of plurality in leadership (cf. Acts 14:23; Titus 1:5).
-Leaders can go wrong so easily that we need each other to keep us accountable and on course.
+Leaders can go wrong so easily that we need each other for mutual accountability and sharpening of our views (Prov.
+27:17).

-Jesus gave this commission to shepherd the flock to Peter just after he was found betraying Christ (Jn.
+Jesus gave the commission to shepherd the flock to Peter just after Jesus found Peter betraying him (Jn.
 21:15ff).
 Our adequacy to lead doesn’t come from us.
 Peter saw this in Christ’s metaphor to “tend his lambs,” and it must have stuck with him.

 “Oversight” (episcopeo) comes from the roots epi (“over”) and scopos (“to see”).

 Who is “not under compulsion”?
-Are the elders not under compulsion to lead, or do they not lead the people under compulsion?
+Are the elders not under compulsion to lead, or do they not lead people under compulsion?
 Both are true.
 However, we understand this to refer to the elders not being forced to lead “under compulsion.”
 They should view leadership as a privilege—not an obligation.

 “According to the will of God” shows us that we lead by appealing to God’s word—not our own novel opinions.
-It could also be by God’s power, or perhaps by God’s way.
-It might also refer to the fact that God has placed us in leadership.
+It could also be by God’s power, or even to the fact that God has placed us in leadership.
 It isn’t an accident that you’re a leader.
-If you’re complaining, it’s really complaining against God.
+If you’re complaining, it’s really complaining against God’s will.

 “Sordid gain” literally means “shameful” gain, which would refer to money, power, or getting an inflated ego from doing Christian work.

 (5:3) “Nor yet as lording it over those allotted to your charge, but proving to be examples to the flock.”
 True Christian leadership doesn’t force others to follow Christ.
 While elders do have active leadership, we often lead the best when we proved ourselves as good “examples to the flock.”
-When people can witness true spirituality in a leader, it often has the effect of rubbing off on them (1 Tim.
+When people can witness true spirituality in a leader, it often has a ripple effect, rubbing off on those around them (1 Tim.
 4:11-16; Heb.
 13:7).

 (5:4) “And when the Chief Shepherd appears, you will receive the unfading crown of glory.”
 As Christian leaders, we do not get the glory now, but we will later.
 Those who hog the glory for themselves have “their reward in full,” as Jesus taught (Mt.
-6).
-Instead, true Christian leaders will receive an “unfading crown of glory.”
-That is, we will each be rewarded by God.
+6:2, 5, 16).
+By contrast, true Christian leaders will receive an “unfading crown of glory,” being directly rewarded by God.